whitneyburton/portfolios/students/1508/john-slota/20151001-john-slota-m1.markdown

 A Turing student contributes significantly to group projects, helps the team develop their technical skills, and delivers a high-quality product.

+Provisional

-* 3: Student fully participates in their group work to facilitate group harmony while achieving consistently satisfactory results.
+* 2: Student participates somewhat in their group work but is either not a dependable member of the team or achieves consistently sub-par work.

 ## D: Community Participation

 A Turing student builds up the community around them by participating and